alwaysdata/documentation/backups/restore-a-site/index.en.md

     ```

 {{% notice warning %}}
-Be aware that `--delete` will delete all of the files from this directory that have been created since the backup date.
+`--delete` will delete all of the files from this directory that have been created since the backup date.
 To run a test add `-n`.
 {{% /notice %}}

 - Restore a MySQL database: